f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP Trap Support in F5OS
 ========================

 You can enable SNMP traps in both the system controllers and within each chassis partition.
 The **F5-CTRLR-ALERT-NOTIF-MIB** & the **F5-PARTITION-ALERT-NOTIF-MIB** provide details of supported system controller and chassis partition SNMP traps.
-Below is the current full list of traps support by F5OS.
+Below is the current full list of traps supported as of F5OS-C 1.5.x.

-For the system controllers the following SNMP Traps are supported as of F5OS 1.5.x as defined in the **F5-CTRLR-ALERT-NOTIF-MIB.txt**.
+For the system controllers, the following SNMP Traps are supported as of F5OS 1.5.x as defined in the **F5-CTRLR-ALERT-NOTIF-MIB.txt**.

 SNMP Trap events that note a fault should also trigger an alert that can be viewed in the show alerts in the CLI, webUI, and API.
 Once the clear SNMP Trap is sent it should clear the event from the **show events** output.